 See our Pineapple stemming plugs being made in Sydney, Australia.
 Video courtesy of Tom Mastrioni at Mastroplas Injection Moulding in Sydney.

-89mm Pineapple stemming plugs are now being sent out to partner mines for trials.
-In particular, these plugs include some learnings from the 102mm Pineapple that will make the 89mm plug slightly easier to handle and install in the hole.
+89mm and 64mm Pineapple stemming plugs are now being sent out to partner mines for trials.
+In particular, these plugs include some learnings from the 102mm Pineapple that will make these plugs slightly easier to handle and install in the hole.
 Get in touch if you want to try some or are interested in the production version due towards the end of the year.

 Development stemming prototypes available now.

 We now have available a number of development stemming (46mm) Pineapple prototypes for testing as a result of industry request.
 Get in touch if you want to be involved in trials.

 Installation is easy

 To install the plug, clip the detonator leads into place, connect on to the charge hose and push the plug into position.
 Then retract the charge hose.

 With safety in mind, the Pineapple stemming plug can easily be retracted in the event of a misfire.
 Connect the grapple provided tot he end of the charge hose, push the hose up to the plug location and retrieve the hose and the plug.

 We do recommend double priming as you normally would to reduce the chance of misfires.
 Of course in broken ground it may not be possible to retrieve the plug.